Schroedinger-Hat/Daje/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please fork the repo and create a pull request, you can find all the development information in [DEVELOPMENT.md](DEVELOPMENT.md).
 You can also simply open an issue with the tag "enhancement".

 Don't forget to give the project a star!
 Thanks again!

 <!-- CONTACT -->